railduino/zeroconf-lookup/INSTALL.md

 ## Installing the **C** version via CMake and XCode

-This flavor is probably only interesting if you want to make changes or do all your programming using *XCode*.
+This flavor is probably only interesting if you want to make changes or if you are used to do all your programming using *XCode*.

 1. Change into the *Apple_C* subdirectory:
    * `cd Apple_C`